HeavyMedl/lists/README.md

 ------
 **Description**: Takes an Array of an Array of Variables and a Function and returns an Array of Variables with the results being the Function applied to the corresponding zipped Array of Variables.

 **Signature Definition**: Give arg 1 an Array of an Array of Variables.
 Give arg 2 a binary Function.
-Get an Array of Variables
+Get an Array of Variables.

 **Example Usage**: